abapst/frame_io/README.md

 Simple library for doing common image processing tasks like reading/writing video and images, and image resizing.
 This is a work in progress and I add to it whenever I feel like it.

 The motivation behind this library was to avoid the hassle of having to install and compile OpenCV to do relatively simple and common image processing tasks.
-The goal is to provide a simple API and easy inclusion into existing projects.
+The goal is to provide the simplest possible API and easy inclusion into existing projects.
 The only requirement is ffmpeg, for reading and writing image and video codecs.

 ## Python Wrapper